* Italian parliament meets for first time since election

-LONDON, March 15 (Reuters) - Italian bonds were steady on Friday as the country’s parliament convened for the first time since last month’s election, with parties still deadlocked over forming a government.
+LONDON, March 15 (Reuters) - Italian bond yields edged up in a cautious market on Friday as the country’s parliament convenes for the first time since last month’s election, with parties still deadlocked over forming a government.

 The Feb.
 24-25 vote produced a hung parliament, with the centre-left winning control over the lower house but not of the Senate.
-Analysts say that the leadership vacuum could derail Italy’s efforts to return to growth and keep its finances in check.
+Analysts say the leadership vacuum could derail Italy’s efforts to return to growth and keep its 2 trillion euro debt pile under control.

-Italian bonds have so far been largely able to weather the heightened uncertainty as investors continue to chase the relatively high yields on offer, encouraged by the perceived safety net offered by the European Central Bank’s untested bond-buying programme.
+Italian bonds have so far been largely able to weather the heightened uncertainty as investors, encouraged by the perceived safety net offered by the European Central Bank’s untested bond-buying programme, have continued to chase the relatively high yields on offer.

-Italian 10-year yields were trading three basis points lower at 4.61 percent, having traded slightly higher on the day before the buyback.
-Helaba’s Julien said the post-election range of roughly 4.6 percent to 4.9 percent should hold in the near term.
+Italian 10-year yields were last 3 basis points higher on the day at 4.67 percent.
+Julien said the post-election range of roughly 4.6-4.9 percent should hold in the near term.

-After fellow bailout recipient Ireland’s successful 10-year bond issue this week, investors are increasingly betting that Portugal will follow in its footsteps and its yields would start converging towards those of other peripheral issuers.
+After fellow bailout recipient Ireland’s successful 10-year bond issue earlier this week, investors are increasingly betting Portugal will soon take steps towards coming back to the market as well.

-“We like playing the convergence via two to three-year switches out of Italy and Spain into Portugal,” Commerzbank strategists said in a note.
+“We like playing the convergence via 2-3 year switches out of Italy and Spain into Portugal,” Commerzbank strategists said in a note.

-Bund futures were a tick higher on the day at 143.15, while cash 10-year German yields were steady at 1.47 percent.
+Bund futures were 3 ticks higher on the day at 143.17, while cash 10-year German yields were steady at 1.47 percent.

-“The market is positioned for a strong (number), but there is potential for disappointment, and that could support Bunds,” one trader said.
+“The market is positioned for a strong (number), but there is potential for disappointment and that could support Bunds,” the trader said.